 Additionally, concrete block basement walls hold large open cavities inside that can run up and down the walls.

 These walls are made out of concrete, a porous material that easily allows water vapor to soak through and enter the basement.
 If you've ever had leaky basement, a flooded basement, walls or have watched concrete dry, you know what we're talking about.

 As water passes through the concrete, it can reach the large hollow gaps in block walls or force its way through basement wall cracks.
 Block wall cavities can fill with water, soaking the concrete and seeping through to the home, and water can push its way through the basement wall floor joint and flood the basement.

 At Basement Systems USA, we've seen this problem throughout the region.
 For a Free Estimate on a basement waterproofing, call or contact us online today!

-Repairing wet concrete block walls is part of what the basement contractors at Basement Systems USA does every day.
-The basement waterproofing process can be completed in a singe day, sometimes two, and involves a sump pump, perimeter drainage system, a vapor barrier, and, in the case of block walls, weeping holes drilled in the block walls.
+Repairing wet concrete block walls is part of what the basement contractors at Basement Systems USA do every day.
+The basement waterproofing process can be completed in a single day, sometimes two, and involves a sump pump, perimeter drainage system, a vapor barrier, and, in the case of block walls, weeping holes drilled in the block walls.